ionelmc/python-fields/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-python-fields could always use more documentation, whether as part of the official python-fields docs, in docstrings, or even on the web in blog posts, articles, and such.
+Fields could always use more documentation, whether as part of the official Fields docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback